snabb/webostv/README.md

 Installing and using the remote control application
 ---------------------------------------------------

-Download pre-built executable for your OS/architecture from: https://github.com/snabb/webostv/releases
+Download pre-built executable binary for your OS/architecture from: https://github.com/snabb/webostv/releases

+Run the downloaded application in a terminal window.
+On Linux, add execute permissions after downloading (`chmod 755 webostvremote-linux-amd64`).
 The IP address or name of the TV can be given as a command line argument:
 ```
 ./webostvremote 192.0.2.123
 ```